When a weed-friendly world collides with your job application

 If offered a position, candidates must pass a drug test.

-Before legal marijuana in Washington state, around one in five job candidates who were offered work at BBSI failed to pass drug tests.
-But these days, “well over 30 percent” fail drug tests, which look for marijuana among other drugs including amphetamines, methadone, opiates, ecstasy and cocaine, basically any drug listed in the DEA’s list of Schedule I drugs and a couple of others.
+Before marijuana was legalized in Washington, around one in five job candidates who were offered work at BBSI failed to pass drug tests.
+But these days, “well over 30 percent” fail drug tests, which look for marijuana among other drugs, including amphetamines, methadone, opiates, ecstasy and cocaine — basically any drug listed in the DEA’s list of Schedule I drugs and a couple of others.

 “About 95 percent of the time it is marijuana,” Bevins said of those who test positive on a drug test.
 “Obviously we get a bit of meth in there and occasionally we get surprised by some other substance.”